 You know your dog can jump, but should he be putting that kind of strain on his body every day?
 Think of how often your dog has to jump to get onto furniture, beds and into vehicles.
 Now think of how often he jumps while playing or exploring his environment.

-If you have a large truck or SUV, your dog may need to jump several feet each time he gets in and out of the car.
+If you have a big truck or SUV, your dog may need to jump several feet each time he gets in and out of the car.
 Learning how to help a dog get into a vehicle will save him from having to make that leap and probably reduce joint problems when he gets older.

 In this article and in the above video, I show three techniques on how to help your dog get into a car using pet steps and dog safety ramps, as well as some alternative options.
 Using any of these methods, you should have no problem with your dog getting into a car anymore, and you'll also save his joints from unnecessary stress, wear and tear.

-How to Help a Dog Get Into A Vehicle
+How to Help a Dog Get Into a Vehicle

 If you have a small dog, it's easy to scoop them up and place them in the vehicle.
-But medium and large breeds are much heavier, so lifting them isn't an option.
-The best thing you can do is place their front paws on the floor of the vehicle and cradle their hind end while lifting them up and helping the dogs into the car.
+But medium and large breeds are much heavier, so lifting them isn't always an option.

+With big dogs, the best thing you can do is place their front paws on the floor of the vehicle and cradle their hind end while lifting them up and helping the dogs into the car.

-Whether you choose a dog ramp or doggy stairs, you need to be sure to find a product that is made for the make and model of your vehicle.
-They don't always specify specific cars, so you may have to measure.
+Whether you choose a dog ramp or pet stairs, be sure to find a product that is made for the make and model of your vehicle.
+They don't always specify which cars the stairs or ramps are made for, so you may have to measure.

-You also need to look for a set of pet stairs or a doggy ramp that will be easy to stow in your vehicle and take out when needed so it doesn't turn into a constant hassle.
+You also need to look for a set of pet stairs or ramp that will be easy to stow in your vehicle and take out when needed so it doesn't turn into a constant hassle.

-Find dog steps or ramp that:
+Find dog steps or dog ramp that:

 - Collapses for easy storage